The FBI, Eliot Ness & "The Untouchables"

-Ness and "The Untouchables" deserve a rightful place in the history of law enforcement and in the last several years, the city of Cleveland, Ohio (where he served as Public Safety Director) has honored him for his contributions to that city.
-His ashes, along with those of his wife and son were spread over a small water body there.
+While the historical accuracy, both written and televised, of Ness and "The Untouchables" is questionable, they are most deserved of a place in law enforcement history, especially during a time when police and governmental corruption were out of control.
+In the last many years, the city of Cleveland, Ohio (where he served as Public Safety Director) has honored him for his contributions to that city.
+His ashes, along with those of his wife and adopted son were spread over a small water body there.

-Ness' association with Hoover and the Bureau Of Investigation was short lived and is best explained by Bureau Historian, Dr. John Fox:
+But tracing back many decades, his association with J. Edgar Hoover and the Bureau Of Investigation (later changed to the FBI) was short lived and is best explained by the current FBI Historian, Dr. John Fox:

 "In 1929, to stem the ongoing tide of corruption, the Treasury’s Bureau of Prohibition was transferred to the Department of Justice yet stayed separate from Hoover’s Bureau of Investigation.
 On June 10, 1933, President Roosevelt ordered the creation of a “Division of Investigation” that could consolidate both “Bureaus” inside Justice.
 Hoover argued against the merger, fearing that combining his 340 carefully picked agents with 1,200 prohibition agents would undercut his hard fought reforms over the previous decade.
 He suggested keeping the Bureau of Prohibition a separate, parallel entity."

 "Hoover’s argument prevailed, and the arrangement began on July 1, 1930, with Hoover in charge of both agencies.
 In December 1933, the 21st amendment repealed prohibition for good, and the Bureau of Prohibition was eventually disbanded.
-Ness had worked under Hoover just over a month—from July 1 until August 10, 1933, when he was named a senior prohibition investigator in Cincinnati. " (comment ~ FBI website)
+Ness had worked under Hoover just over a month—from July 1 until August 10, 1933, when he was named a senior prohibition investigator in Cincinnati. " (source ~ FBI website at fbi.gov)

 There's no doubt that Ness and his men pursued Capone and others with much vigor and proved they couldn't be bought off.
-Having said that, it does appear that much of what Ness did, or did not do, may be lost to history and upon re-evaluation, may not even be accurate according to one recent book.
+Yet it does appear that much of what Ness did, or did not do, may be lost to history and upon re-evaluation, may not even be close to being accurate.

-Long into the 1950's, (and even to this day with many) the public still had Ness associated with the FBI.
+Long into the 1950s, (and even to this day with many) the public still had Ness associated with the FBI.
 Not so as as you can see by this late '50's memo.
-Obviously Hoover didn't want this.
+Obviously Hoover didn't want this and neither did the sons, daughters and grandchildren of the men who were really present at historical incidents.
 Hoover's comment is at the bottom of this memo shown below.

-It's worth mentioning here that in 2012, the soon to come Law Enforcement Museum obtained memorabilia about Ness and the "Untouchables" from his secretary.
+It's worth mentioning today in 2014, the soon to come Law Enforcement Museum obtained memorabilia about Ness and the "Untouchables" from his secretary.
 These items will be on display at the museum in 2015.
 Check this link for more: